 So how do you choose?
 The easiest way is simply to walk in and see how you feel about it.
 If you find a pub uncomfortable or below par for any reason, find another.
 With more than 50,000 pubs in the UK, you're bound to find one nearby that suits you.

-Pubs sell beer, wine and spirits (whisky, gin, etc), along with soft drinks (usually at least Coke and Diet Coke), bottled fruit juices, cider and perry (more on these last two in a minute).
+Pubs sell beer, wine, and spirits (whiskey, gin, etc), along with soft drinks (usually at least Coke and Diet Coke), bottled fruit juices, cider, and perry (more on these last two in a minute).
 Fizzy water from a pump is usually free.

-- Porter and Stout Except for the popular Irish stout, Guinness, which is widely available on tap, porters and stouts are high alcohol, specialty beers often available in bottles.
+- Except for the popular Irish stout, Guinness, which is widely available on tap, porters and stouts are high alcohol, specialty beers often available in bottles.
 Just be aware, if you decide to experiment with these, that some have an alcohol content of 7 to 9%.
 Draught Guinness has an alcohol content of about 4.2%, Murphy's and Beamish are Irish stouts that may also be available in some pubs.

-- Cider - Cider (at least one brand) is usually on tap.
+- Cider (at least one brand) is usually on tap.
 British cider is more like a beer made with apples than the sweet ciders you may be used to.
-It is also stronger than beer with an alcohol content of between 4.2 and 5.3%.
-Strongbow, Bulmers and Magners are popular brands that are widely available on tap.
+It is also stronger than beer with an alcohol content between 4.2% and 5.3%.
+Strongbow, Bulmers, and Magners are popular brands that are widely available on tap.

 - Perry is similar to cider but is made from pears.
 A few commercial brands used to be available as "ladies" drinks before wine was available in pubs.
-They are no longer popular and perry is not widely available.
+They experienced a revival in 2009, though popularity has died out since then.
 You may come across it in country pubs, particularly in fruit growing areas.

-- Wines - Pub wines used to be dreadful, served in stingy, 125 ml glasses and hardly fit to cook with.
+- Wines found in pubs used to be dreadful and were often served in stingy, 125-milliliter glasses.
 That's all changed.
 Most pubs now carry one or two reasonable quality red and white wines in small (175ml) and large (250ml) glasses.
-Some pubs even cross into wine bar territory, offering a good selection of high quality wines by the glass.
+Some pubs even cross into wine bar territory, offering a good selection of high-quality wines by the glass.

-- Spirits - Pubs serve brand name whiskies, vodka, gin, rum and brandy along with specialty alcohols like Avocaat, Ginger and English fruit wines.
-Mixers readily available include fizzy water, tonic, orange and tomato juice.
-If you ask for a mixed drink - a gin and tonic for example, you'll get a measure of gin in a glass, a small bottle of tonic water and a slice of lemon or lime.
+- Spirits can also be found at most pubs, which often serve brand-name whiskey, vodka, gin, rum, and brandy along with specialty alcohols like Advocaat, Ginger, and English fruit wines.
+Mixers readily available include fizzy water, tonic, orange, and tomato juice.
+If you ask for a mixed drink, a gin and tonic, for example, you'll get a measure of gin in a glass, a small bottle of tonic water and a slice of lemon or lime.
 You then mix in as much tonic as you like and add ice cubes from the bucket on the counter.
 Pubs aren't bars and publicans and barmaids aren't mixologists so don't ask for fancy cocktails.
 You'll be disappointed and you might even be the butt of some sarky jibes.

-- Soft drinks, coffee and tea Pubs serve bottled juices, cola and a small selection of sodas.
-Some especially British soft drinks are lemonade - a carbonated beverage in the UK, and St. Clements - a carbonated mixture of orange and lemon flavors.
-It gets its name from an old nursery rhyme about London's church bells - "Oranges and lemons say the bells of St. Clement's."
-Most, but not all, pubs can rustle you up a cup of coffee or tea.
+- Soft drinks, coffee, and tea are also available to those who don't drink alcohol.
+Pubs serve bottled juices, cola, and a small selection of sodas.
+Some especially British soft drinks are lemonade, a carbonated beverage in the UK, and St. Clements, a carbonated mixture of orange and lemon flavors.

 - British people don't like a big foamy head on a glass of beer (it makes them feel that they're being cheated out of a full pint or half), so don't be surprised to be served a glass that is full to the brim without any head.
 The exception is Guinness which is valued for its creamy head.